Speech/Voice Production and Perception Research Lab

-The goal of the Speech and Voice Production Laboratory is to contribute research data towards increased understanding of normal and disordered speech and voice production to inform clinical practice.
-In addition, the lab provides an opportunity for undergraduate and graduate students to learn about research in the speech sciences through active participation as student research assistants.
-Inquiries by interested students are welcome: please contact Dr. Cavallo at Stephen.Cavallo@lehman.cuny.edu or Dr. Behrman at Alison.Behrman@lehman.cuny.edu.
+The goal of the Speech/Voice Production and Perception Laboratory is to contribute research data towards increased understanding of normal and disordered speech and voice production and perception to inform clinical practice.
+The lab provides an opportunity for undergraduate and graduate students to learn about research in the speech sciences through active participation as student research assistants.
+Inquiries by interested students are welcome: please contact Dr. Behrman or Dr. Cavallo.

 Research projects directed by Dr. Alison Behrman